-- 1. Design traffic volume averaged across road network is 1.0 x 106 Equivalent Standard Axles (Design ESAs) (based on the Northern Rivers Design Manual). - 2.
-The standard commercial vehicle is assumed to be a Class 4 three axle truck (single front, tandem rear axle) with gross vehicle mass of 20 tonnes and a net load of 13 tonnes.
-The number of ESAs per commercial vehicle is determined by a Load Factor (f) equal to 1.9. - 3.
-The construction cost for a rural road is estimated at \$495,000 per kilometre.
+- 1. Design traffic volume averaged across Richmond Valley Council's road network is 1.0 x 106 Equivalent Standard Axles (Design ESAs) (based on the Northern Rivers Design Manual). - 2.
+The standard heavy haulage vehicle assumes use of Class 4 heavy rigid vehicles (3-axle truck) with a payload of 13 tonnes, and combination vehicles (3-axle truck and 3-axle dog) with a payload of up to 33 tonnes.
+The number of ESAs per truck payload is determined by a load factor equal to 1.9 for a standard truck & 7.7 for a truck & dog combination (assuming a full payload).
+The load factor for the standard truck is unchanged from the previous plan and the load factor for the truck and dog combination has been obtained from the Truck Impact Chart Technical Advisory Procedure 2.2 edition March 2018 prepared by the Australian Trucking Association. - 3.
+The average construction cost for a local or regional road is estimated at \$1,000,000 per kilometre.